Since version 2026, Flux 3D and Flux PEEC are no longer available.

 Moreover, the study of the thermal phenomena is frequently complex.
 For example, the modelling of the thermal exchanges at the air gap level during the motor operation and the evaluation of the thermal transfer coefficients require dedicated software for the computation of fluid flows and thermal transfers to fluids.

-That is why the coupling between Flux, a dedicated piece of software for the computation of electric and magnetic losses, and STAR-CCM+ or Fluent, dedicated software for fluid dynamics and temperature computations, represent the best solution for optimizing the accuracy of investigations.
+That is why the coupling between Flux, a dedicated software for the computation of electric and magnetic losses, and STAR-CCM+ or Fluent, dedicated programs for fluid dynamics and temperature computations, represent the best solution for optimizing the accuracy of these investigations.

 STAR-CCM+ & Fluent

-STAR-CCM+ is produced by CD-adapco company, and Fluent by Ansys, Inc.
+STAR-CCM+ is produced by Siemens company, and Fluent by Ansys, Inc.

 They are both thermal modelling software of the CFD type ( computational fluid dynamics ).